pytorch/pytorch/README.md

 python setup.py install
 ```

 Note on OpenMP: The desired OpenMP implementation is Intel OpenMP (iomp).
-In order to link against iomp, you'll need to manually download the library and set up the building environment by tweaking `CMAKE_INCLUDE_PATH` and `LIB`.
+To link against iomp, you'll need to manually download the library and set up the building environment by tweaking `CMAKE_INCLUDE_PATH` and `LIB`.
 The instruction [here](https://github.com/pytorch/pytorch/blob/master/docs/source/notes/windows.rst#building-from-source) is an example for setting up both MKL and Intel OpenMP.
 Without these configurations for CMake, Microsoft Visual C OpenMP runtime (vcomp) will be used.

-**CUDA based build**
+**CUDA-based build**

-In this mode PyTorch computations will leverage your GPU via CUDA for faster number crunching
+In this mode, PyTorch computations will leverage your GPU via CUDA for faster number crunching.

 [NVTX](https://docs.nvidia.com/gameworks/content/gameworkslibrary/nvtx/nvidia_tools_extension_library_nvtx.htm) is needed to build Pytorch with CUDA.
 NVTX is a part of CUDA distributive, where it is called "Nsight Compute".
-To install it onto an already installed CUDA run CUDA installation once again and check the corresponding checkbox.
+To install it onto an already installed CUDA, run CUDA installation once again and check the corresponding checkbox.
 Make sure that CUDA with Nsight Compute is installed after Visual Studio.

-Currently, VS 2017 / 2019, and Ninja are supported as the generator of CMake.
+Currently, VS 2017 / 2019 and Ninja are supported as the generator of CMake.
 If `ninja.exe` is detected in `PATH`, then Ninja will be used as the default generator, otherwise, it will use VS 2017 / 2019.
 <br/> If Ninja is selected as the generator, the latest MSVC will get selected as the underlying toolchain.

 Additional libraries such as